 The Queen’s Ball Awards, the longest-running LGBTIQ event in the world, recognises the outstanding achievements of individuals, organisations and groups within the local LGBTIQ community.

-At the ceremony at Brisbane City Hall, Aboriginal elder Aunty Dawn Daylight (pictured) was presented with both a Lifetime Achievement Award and the inaugural First Nations Leadership and Engagement Award for outstanding work in Aboriginal and Torres Strait Islander LGBTIQ Sistergirl and Brotherboy communities in Queensland.
+At the ceremony at Brisbane City Hall, Aboriginal elder Aunty Dawn Daylight was presented first with a Lifetime Achievement Award.
+Later, she also received the inaugural First Nations Leadership and Engagement Award for outstanding work in Aboriginal and Torres Strait Islander LGBTIQ Sistergirl and Brotherboy communities in Queensland.

-Aunty Dawn is a Jarrowair-Turrbal woman and respected elder who has supported the LGBTIQ community for many years, including as part of the IndigiLez Women’s Leadership and Support Group and the Gar’ban’djee’lum Network in Queensland.
+Aunty Dawn is a Jarrowair-Turrbal woman and respected elder.
+She has supported the LGBTIQ community for many years.
+Aunty Dawn is part of the IndigiLez Women’s Leadership and Support Group and the Gar’ban’djee’lum Network in Queensland.

-A fierce advocate for women and children’s rights, she has been an Aboriginal health worker, a support worker, and literacy tutor.
-Dawn has also used art and theatre to tell her story and share the heartache and trauma she experienced being removed from her family as a child.
+A fierce advocate for women and children’s rights, she previously worked as an Aboriginal health worker and literacy tutor.
+Dawn also uses art and theatre to tell her story.
+She shares the heartache and trauma she experienced when removed from her family as a child.

 “I owe a lot of my accolades to my mother and my father.
 Growing up under the regime of the Australian government of the time, it made me strong,” she said.

-Dawn spoke of her pride graduating university after being denied an education in her youth, but hit out at the racism she still experiences today.
+Dawn spoke of her pride graduating university after being denied an education in her youth.
+However, she hit out at the racism she still experiences today.

 “I’m not going to let anyone put me down, and I’m not going to let anyone put down our gay and lesbian mob,” she said.

-John Hannay, the longtime owner of Fortitude Valley’s The Beat Megaclub, was also awarded a Lifetime Achievement Award for his contribution to Brisbane’s LGBTIQ community.
+John Hannay, longtime owner of Fortitude Valley’s The Beat Megaclub, unbelievably, also received a Lifetime Achievement Award.

 “For 35 years, The Beat has been a safe place for the LGBT community to party, to dance.
-It’s been a place that’s been non-judgmental and open to everyone,” Brisbane drag queen Diva said as she presented Hannay with the honour.
+It’s been a place that’s been non-judgmental and open to everyone.”

-“It’s given many performers an opportunity to tread the boards and do what they love to do.
-John Hannay, I love you and thank you.
-The community thanks you.”
+“It’s given many performers an opportunity to tread the boards and do what they love to do.”

 Activist Peter Black and Shaz Gerchow both received Proud Awards for outstanding services to the community.